DouglasUrner/ABRP-Tutorial/about.markdown

 title: About
 permalink: /about/
 nav-include: false
+nav_include: false
+order: 5
 ---

-This is Minima, the base Jekyll theme.
+This is Minima, the default Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /